sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/130 - document-range.md

 title: "Document Range"
 hidden: false
 ---
-Use the Document Range method to grab multiple consecutive lines, for example, paragraphs of legal text.
-Or, use it to return the coordinates of regions containing images.
+Use the Document Range method to grab multiple consecutive lines succeeding the anchor line, for example, paragraphs of legal text.
+For the definition of "succeeding", see [Line sorting](doc:concepts#line-sorting).

+Or, use this method to return the coordinates of regions containing images.

 [**Parameters**](doc:document-range#section-parameters)
 [**Examples**](doc:document-range#section-examples)